ethz-asl/maplab/docs/pages/installation/A_Installation-Ubuntu-18.04.md

 ## Installing on Ubuntu 18.04

+**WARNING:** The [external features](https://github.com/ethz-asl/maplab_features) package is only supported in Ubuntu 20.04 due to conflicts between python2 and python3 in Ubuntu 18.04.
+If you don't need external features (*e.g.* SIFT or SuperGlue), but only the built in BRISK you can continue with this.

 #### Install required system packages
 ```bash
 # Install ROS (follow the official ROS installation instructions).